Deported mom's kids prepare to face Trump

 Two Arizona lawmakers invited them to be their guests when President Trump addresses a joint session of Congress.

-The teenagers took their first-ever flight to be here.
+The teenagers, who were both born in the United States, took their first-ever flight to be here.

 It's been less than three weeks since their mother, 35-year-old Guadalupe Garcia de Rayos, was apprehended in Phoenix and deported back to Mexico.